adamsalter/sitemap_generator/README.md

 The Rake tasks expect your sitemap to be at `config/sitemap.rb` but if you need to change that call like so: `rake sitemap:refresh CONFIG_FILE="path/to/sitemap.rb"`

 ### Rails

+SitemapGenerator works will all versions of Rails and has been tested in Rails 2, 3 and 4.

 Add the gem to your `Gemfile`: